pierre225/albums/README.md

 ### Flow
 I chose to use Kotlin Flow (over live data / Rx) for async tasks.
-I prefer Flow over LiveData mostly because LiveData is bound to Android while we can use Flow everywhere as it comes from Kotlin (like in our domain and data modules)
+I prefer Flow over LiveData mostly because LiveData is bound to Android while we can use Flow everywhere as it comes from Kotlin (like in our domain and data modules).
 Rx is a great reactive solution too, I simply had to make a choice ;)

 ## Libraries
 ### Hilt
-Hilt (dagger) for the dependency injection, reducing boilerplate code and making testing easier Alternative I used : Koin
+Hilt (dagger) for the dependency injection, reducing boilerplate code and making testing easier.
+(Alternative I used : Koin)

 ### MockK
 MockK in order to mock classes while testing.
-Alternative: Mockito
+(Alternative: Mockito)

 ### Espresso
 Espresso to UI test the app, unfortunately I didn't have enough time to implement proper UI tests, I only set up en environment...
 You can find a basic UI test in songs\app\src\androidTest\java\com\pierre\songs\AppUiTests.kt

 ### Retrofit (and Gson)